fzero/gitmaker/README.md

 **Q: But dude, I don’t have Git on my server!**

 A: Well, that sucks.
-Even Dreamhost (yeah, can you believe it?
-EVEN DREAMHOST!!!) has Git available for all users with SSH access.
 Anyway, it shouldn’t be too complicated to fix this.

-If you have root access, just apt-get install it (or yum it, or emerge it — whatever you like).
-If you don’t, I believe it shouldn’t be too complicated to compile it from source with PREFIX=/home/your_user.
+If you have root access, just `apt-get install` it (or `yum` it, or `emerge` it — whatever you like).
+If you don’t, I believe it shouldn’t be too complicated to compile it from source with `PREFIX=/home/your_user`.

 **Q: But I run Windows!**

 A: This should work fine on WSL (a.k.a.
 Ubuntu on Windows) or any other *nix-on- Windows tools such as Cygwin.
-Yes, you will need to use a terminal, but if you're here you probably know how to code already!
+Yes, you will need to use a terminal, but if you're here you probably know that already!

 ## License